lvit001/Project-4/README.md

 ## Machine Learning Model 3: Random Forest
 ### Data Pre-Processing

-For the initial Random Forest, no additional pre-processing was needed and the data was pulled from SQL.
+For the initial Random Forest, no additional pre-processing was needed and the data was pulled from directly from SQL into Python.
+The data was split into testing and training sets and a random forest classifier was created.